pirate/wireguard-docs/README.md

 ### CIDR Notation

-A way of defining the size of a subnet.
+A way of defining a subnet and its size with a "mask", a smaller mask = more  address bits usable by the subnet & more IPs in the range.
 Most common ones:
   + 10.0.0.1/32 (a single IP address, 10.0.0.1) netmask = 255.255.255.255
   + 10.0.0.1/24 (255 ips from 10.0.0.1-255) netmask =  255.255.255.0
   + 10.0.0.1/16 (65,536 ips from 10.0.0.0 - 10.0.255.255) netmask = 255.255.0.0